-As criminal defense lawyers in Charleston, South Carolina, we’ve been asked about a person’s legal right to defend themselves against attackers or intruders.
+As criminal defense lawyers, we’ve been asked about a person’s legal right to defend themselves against attackers or intruders.
 In the past, South Carolina imposed a “duty to retreat” on people who were threatened before they were justified in using force against an attacker.
 This meant they had to try to get away before they could legally fight back.
 However, this duty had an exception called the “Castle Doctrine” where someone was not required to retreat in their own home.

 The PPPA DOESN’T apply if:

 The “intruder” has a right to be in the home or occupied vehicle, such as being a resident, an owner, a tenant, or titleholder to the property or vehicle.
 We caution you that if you invited this person into your home, and then later kick them out, you are likely not entitled to protection under the law.
 On May 7, 2014, the South Carolina Court of Appeals issued an opinion in State v.
 Manning stated that “Stand Your Ground” does not apply if the person was invited into your home.
 If you shoot someone and go to trial, the jury may still be told that they can consider other defenses, such as the old Castle Doctrine Law or the law of self-defense, but immunity under the “Stand Your Ground” statute is out.

 The person being removed from the home or vehicle is a child, grandchild, or person under the lawful guardianship of the “intruder.”

 You are engaged in an unlawful activity or using the home or vehicle in furtherance of unlawful activity.
 The law does not define “unlawful activity.”
 However, if you were conducting a drug deal in your house when the incident occurs, you are probably not protected by the statute.

 - The “intruder” is a law enforcement officer performing his duties, so long as the person defending himself knew or reasonably should have known it was a police officer.